MicrosoftDocs/azure-ai-docs/articles/machine-learning/component-reference/add-columns.md

 # Add Columns component

-This article describes a component in Azure Machine Learning designer. test edit
+This article describes a component in Azure Machine Learning designer.

 Use this component to concatenate two datasets.
 You combine all columns from the two datasets that you specify as inputs to create a single dataset.
 If you need to concatenate more than two datasets, use several instances of **Add Columns**.